List of World Heritage in Danger: Previously listed sites

-There are a number of sites that were previously listed as being in danger, but they were later removed from the list after improvements in management and conservation.
-The Everglades National Park was listed from 1993 to 2007 and again since 2010; the Río Plátano Biosphere Reserve was listed from 1996 to 2007 and again since 2011.
-Both are therefore included in the list of currently listed sites (above).
+A number of sites were previously listed as being in danger, but later removed from the list after improvements in management and conservation.
+The Everglades National Park was listed from 1993 to 2007 and has been again since 2010; the Río Plátano Biosphere Reserve was listed from 1996 to 2007 and has been again since 2011: both are therefore included in the list of currently listed sites (above).